opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

 Messages are fully typesafe.
-If you are using the [IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension) you will
-get previews of the text-content right in your code!
+If you are using the [Sherlock](https://inlang.com/m/r7kp499g/app-inlang-ideExtension) you will get previews of the text-content right in your code!

 Only the messages that are used in client components will be sent to the client.
-Messages used in Server Components don't
-increase your bundle size.
-Isn't that neat?
+Messages used in Server Components don't increase your bundle size.

 ### Usage

 #### Translated Metadata

-Next offers two ways of defining Metadata on a page. `export const metadata` and `generateMetadata`.
-We need to use `generateMetadata`, since we need to return different metadata for different languages.
+To return different metadata for each language, we will need to use `generateMetadata`.

 ```ts
 export async function generateMetadata() {